 Advisors – Frequently Asked Questions

-ONLY AUTHORIZED SCHOOL ADVISORS or school administrators may register students to attend a MASC conference.
-MASC hosts three major conferences each year: the Fall Leadership Conference (November), the Winter Leadership Conference (January), and the Convention (March).
+Does my school have to be a member of MASC to attend a conference?
+MASC hosts three major conferences each year: the Fall Leadership Conference (November), the Legislative Session (January), and the Convention (March/April).
 Schools must be members of MASC to participate in the Legislative Session and the Convention.
+The Fall Leadership Conference is open to all secondary Maryland schools.

-MASC-appointed staff members are voting members of the MASC Executive Board.
 When registering these members for MASC conferences, they should be registered as “MASC ExBd.”
 The four elected MASC officers are registered separately by the MASC Executive Director.

 For the Fall Leadership Conference, students will be provided a list of workshops and may select up to five preferences.
 Once registration closes, workshop assignments will be made based on student choices and availability.